onflow/cadence/docs/testing-framework.md

 ```

 ### Executing scripts
-Execute scripts with `executeScript` function, which returns a `ScriptResult`.
+Scripts can be run with the `executeScript` function, which returns a `ScriptResult`.
 The function takes script-code as the first argument, and the script-arguments as an array as the second argument.

 ```cadence